ANM05/ArtGram/README.md

 # ArtGram

-ArtGram is an android photo sharing app for photographers and artists where a user can sign-up, login share like or upload their own photo.
+ArtGram is an android photo sharing app for photographers and artists where a user can sign-up, login, share, like or upload their own photo.

 ## Technologies and frameworks used